Isawiyya order: Commentaries on the Aissawa

-Excepting those authors with a scientific approach, in Morocco and Algeria (to date there has been no study devoted to the Aissawa in Tunisia), the ritual practices of Aissawa drew the attention of and considerably disturbed western observers at the beginning of the 19th century.
+Excepting those authors with a scientific approach, the ritual practices of Aissawa drew the attention of and considerably disturbed western observers at the beginning of the 19th century.
 The brotherhood is evoked here and there in medical works, monographs, schoolbooks, paintings, tests or accounts of voyages.
 These various writings show a recurring passionate contempt for this type of religiosity.
 Spiritual dimensions of the brotherhood of Aissawa at that time were never examined, other than by Emile Dermenghem in his acclaimed Le culte des saints dans l'Islam Maghrebin (Paris, 1951).
 Other texts were only very seldom neutral.
-By attaching a non-Muslim and archaic label to some brotherhoods (such as the Aissawa but also the Hamadcha and Gnaoua), these writings served to legitimize French prerogatives in the Maghreb.
+By attaching a non-Muslim and archaic label to some brotherhoods (such as the Aissawa but also the Hamadcha and Gnaoua), these writings served to legitimize French prerogatives in Morocco.

-The New Encyclopedia of Islam reports that "the scholar of religions, Mircea Eliade, guided by Van Gennep, wrote the observation that the Aissawa are in fact a Maennerbund, that is, a lycanthropic secret society.
-In other words, werewolves."
-An 1882 New York Times article, reprinting an account from Blackwood's Magazine, reports lycanthropy and self-injury during an Aissawa ritual in Kairouan:

-[O]ne of the Tunisian soldiers ... seized a sword and began to lacerate his stomach.
-The blood flowed freely, and he imitated all the time the cries and movements of the camel.
-We soon had a wolf, a bear, a hyena, a jackal, a leopard, and a lion....
-A large bottle was broken up and eagerly devoured....
-Twenty different tortures were going on in twenty different parts of the hall."

 Contemporary scientific research

 Some authors of religious history (Jeanmaire) and ethnomusicology (Gilbert Mullet and Andre Boncourt) became interested in the Aissawa in the 1950s and remain so to this day.
 It was only after Moroccan and Algerian independence since the 1960s that contemporary social scientists began to consider the subject.
 Many articles (Belhaj, Daoui, Hanai, Nabti and Andezian) and theses (Al Malhouni, Boncourt, Lahlou, El Abar, Sagir Janjar and Nabti) as well as ethnographic movies have studied the ritual practices of Aissawa in Morocco.